๐Ÿฆ Cell Biology

 Termination

-• Stop codons (UAA, UAG, UGA) do not code for amino acids—no tRNA can recognize them
+• Stop codons (UAA, UAG, UGA) do not code for amino acids.
+No tRNA molecules have anticodons that recognize them.

-• Release factors bind the A site when a stop codon is reached, triggering polypeptide release and ribosome disassembly
+• Release factors (proteins, not tRNAs) bind the A site when a stop codon is reached.
+This triggers hydrolysis of the bond between the polypeptide and the final tRNA, releasing the completed polypeptide.

-Compare: Initiation vs. Termination—both involve specific codons (AUG vs. stop codons) and specialized factors, but initiation assembles the ribosome while termination disassembles it.
-If asked about translation regulation, initiation is the most common control point.
+Compare: Initiation vs. Termination: both involve specific codons (AUG vs. stop codons) and specialized factors, but initiation assembles the ribosome while termination disassembles it.
+Of all translation stages, initiation is the most common control point for regulation.

 Protein Maturation: Folding and Modification

 A newly synthesized polypeptide isn't immediately functional.
-Proteins must fold into precise three-dimensional shapes and often require chemical modifications to become active.
+Proteins must fold into precise three-dimensional shapes and often require chemical modifications before they can do their jobs.

 Protein Folding